Skip to main content

 Hypertension

 Unfortunately, hypertension can exist for years without causing symptoms.
-Many people only discover high blood pressure during their annual physicals, which is why regular doctor’s visits are so valuable.
+Many people only discover high blood pressure during annual physicals, which is why regular doctor’s visits are so valuable.

 Heart Attack